AndreaOsk/project-tracker/README.md

 - New projects are always created with a default status ("Agreement Accepted").
 - Project status cannot be set during creation; this business rule is enforced centrally.
 - Data loaded from localStorage is normalised to ensure it matches the expected shape, with safe defaults applied where needed.

-Persistence

-- Project data is persisted to localStorage.
-- On first run, a small set of demo projects is loaded for demonstration purposes.
+- On first run, a small set of demo projects is loaded for portfolio and demonstration purposes.

+#🎯 Roadmap / Planned Improvements

+- Visual highlight for selected project
+- Action creation UI improvements
+- Due dates and labels
+- Drag and drop
+- Filtering by status
-- Design Principles
+- TypeScript migration
-- Single source of truth
-- Clear ownership of business logic
-- Predictable defaults
+- Deployment (Vercel)
-- Safe, incremental extensibility
+- Improved accessibility and keyboard navigation

-👩‍💻 Author
+#👩‍💻 Author

 Andrea Eliasdottir

 - Background in Media Design and CAD
-- Currently working as a Project Manager in the utility sector
+- Project Manager in the utility sector
 - Transitioning into frontend development

 GitHub: https://github.com/AndreaOsk

-📄 License
+#📄 License

 This project is for learning and portfolio purposes.